 I did point out that as members have died since the society was formed so has their research.

-So, you could in fact carry on someone else’s work.
+So, you could carry on someone else’s work.

 There are also booklets containing advice for its members as well.